 Yellow corn Tortillas should go into dishes that don’t need to manipulate the Tortillas much.
-For example, the Tortilla chips of the highest quality are usually deep-fried and salted yellow corn tortillas.
+For example, Tortilla chips of the highest quality are usually made from deep-fried and salted yellow corn tortillas.

 Other practical ideas are tacos and tostadas, which only involve topping Tortillas with savory foods or sauces.

 The yellow type of corn Tortilla has the same shape, size, and fragrant smell as the white one.
 But since it contains less moisture, you will be rewarded with extra chewiness in addition to the inherent sweetness of the corn.